dxlabskku/We-Know-Who-Wins/README.md

 python3 training.py --gpu_num [YOUR GPU NUM]
 ```

-The hyperparameters needed to train the model will be set as default as 1000 epochs with 10 patiences, 0.001 of learning rate and 90 minutesof prediction minute, unless you designate them by parsers as below.
+The hyperparameters needed to train the model will be set as default as 1000 epochs with 10 patiences, 0.001 of learning rate and 90 minutesof prediction minute, unless you designate them by arguments.
+Plus, if you want to train the model for early-stage prediction like 45-minute or 70-minute, designate the value by providing additional argument --pred_min at the end of the command as below.

 ```python
 python3 training.py --gpu_num [YOUR GPU NUM] --n_epochs 500 --e_patience 100 --lr 0.01 --pred_min 45